ljunggren/boozang-docs/README.md

 There are the following basic steps to the Boozang - XRay integration.
 These are the steps needed on the XRay side

-1. Get API key to allow for XRay integration
+1. Get API key (Cloud) or access credentials (on-premise) to allow for XRay integration
 2. Define scenarios in XRay
 3. Link scenarios to features in XRay
-4. Define a Jira filter that encompasses the features to synchronize
+4. Define a Jira filter that matches the desired scenarios

-After these have been completed, try the following on the Boozang side
+After these have been completed, do the following on the Boozang side

 1. Add the XRay API key to Boozang integrations
 2. Synchronize features